hintbw/azure-docs/articles/azure-monitor/essentials/resource-logs.md

 All Azure services will eventually migrate to the resource-specific mode.

-The preceding example creates three tables:
+The [Azure Diagnostic mode example below](#azure-diagnostic-mode) would migrate to three separate tables in the new resource-specific mode as follows:

 - Table `Service1AuditLogs`